Vortex

 C++ users may download the source below and follow the Build Guide.
 Python users may install pre-built binary wheels for standard hardware configurations using the package installer for Python, taking care to choose the correct CUDA version.
 See Getting Started for more details.

-pip install vortex-oct-cuda112 vortex-oct-tools -f https://www.vortex-oct.dev/
+pip install vortex-oct-cuda12x vortex-oct-tools --extra-index-url https://vortex-oct.dev/stable

 Version Status C++ Source Python Binary Wheels Links